 We use the PCICU for all pediatric patients with congenital heart disease who need intensive care for conditions involving the heart, lungs, or airways.
 We also use this space to care for children who need certain types of special care, 24 hours a day and 7 days a week.

-Our multidisciplinary pediatric team includes intensive care doctors, nurses, cardiologists, cardiac surgeons, ventilator technicians, physiotherapists, dieticians, pharmacists, chaplains, volunteers, and housekeepers.
-The intensive care attending coordinates your child’s care while on PCICU.
+Our multidisciplinary pediatric team includes intensive care doctors, nurses, cardiologists, cardiac surgeons, respiratory therapists, physiotherapists, dieticians, pharmacists, chaplains, volunteers, and housekeepers.
+The intensive care attending coordinates your child’s care while in the PCICU.

 When we admit your child to the PCICU, we use a series of monitors, drips, and tubes to monitor your child’s condition as well as to administer food and medication to your child.